Jianwen Emperor: Legacy

 After ascending the throne, the Yongle Emperor systematically erased the legacy of his predecessor, the Jianwen Emperor.
 He abolished the Jianwen era, executed many of the former ministers, and falsified historical records.
-As a result, no official portrait of him survived.
-This portrait, The Portrait of Emperor Hui of Ming, was created during the Qing dynasty, long after the Emperor's overthrow.
+No official portrait of the Jianwen Emperor survived.
+This portrait, The Portrait of Emperor Hui of Ming, was created during the Qing dynasty, long after his overthrow.

 In an attempt to erase the memory of the Jianwen Emperor, the era of Jianwen was retroactively canceled and the era of Hongwu was extended from 1399 to 1402.
 Many official documents from his government were destroyed, and surviving private accounts were proscribed.
 Historians' views on the Jianwen Emperor during the Yongle Emperor's reign were closely tied to the legitimacy of his own rule, and they also criticized his reforms for deviating from the principles of the dynasty's founder.

 The official history of the Hongwu Emperor's reign, known as Taizu Shilu ("Veritable Records of Emperor Taizu"), was first compiled in 1402 during the reign of the Jianwen Emperor, but it was rewritten in 1403 and again between 1411 and 1418.
 The Yongle Emperor's historians portrayed the Jianwen Emperor as unfilial and neglectful of his duties, accusing him of treason and charging him and his advisors with profligacy and immorality.
 The Wanli Emperor restored his reign to the official history of the dynasty in October 1595, but it was not until July 1644 that the Hongguang Emperor of the Southern Ming dynasty gave him a temple name.
 The Hongguang Emperor bestowed upon him the temple name Huizong ('Magnanimous Ancestor') and the posthumous name Emperor Rang ('Abdicated Emperor').
 However, the Qing dynasty, which succeeded the Ming, did not recognize the Hongguang Emperor as legitimate and did not consider his decisions valid.
 In September 1736, the Qianlong Emperor of the Qing dynasty granted the Jianwen Emperor the posthumous name Emperor Gongmin Hui.

 Beginning in the Jiajing era (1522–1567), non-state historians who were sympathetic to the Jianwen Emperor propagated a folk legend in their writings that he survived the palace fire and lived in anonymity as a Buddhist monk.
 In popular memory, his mysterious disappearance gave rise to numerous tales expressing sympathy for his tragic fate and veiled criticism of authoritarian rule.
 Some late Ming and early Qing rebel leaders even claimed descent from him to legitimize their movements.